apollographql/apollo/docs/source/guides/file-uploads.md

 ## File upload with default options

-Apollo Server automatically adds the `Upload` scalar to the schema, so any existing declaration of `scalar Upload` in the schema should be removed.
+Apollo Server automatically adds the `Upload` scalar to the schema, if the schema parameter is not set explicitly in the `ApolloServer` constructor.

 ```js
 const { ApolloServer, gql } = require('apollo-server');